firebase/quickstart-cpp/remote_config/testapp/readme.md

 - The app then fetches those parameters from the Firebase Console, and prints out the values again.
   - Note that if new values are not set, the same default values are printed.
+- The app also prints all keys associated with data after the fetch, and then keys that begin with "TestD".

 Support
 -------